google/flax/README.md

 **See our [full documentation](https://flax.readthedocs.io/) to learn everything you need to know about Flax.**

-Flax is developed by a group within the Brain Team in Google Research, in close collaboration with the JAX team.
+Flax was originally started by engineers and researchers within the Brain Team in Google Research (in close collaboration with the JAX team), and is now developed jointly with the open source community.

 Flax is being used by a growing community of hundreds of folks in various Alphabet research departments for their daily work, as well as a [growing community of open source